apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     2. SD card and I2C support are not enabled.
 The I2C tool application is not enabled

     3. SDRAM support is enabled and the SDRAM is added to the system heap.
-The Ramtest applications is not enabled.
+       The ramtest application is not enabled.

-    4. This configuration does not include support for aysnchronous network initialization.
+    4. This configuration does not include support for asynchronous network initialization.
 As a consequence, NSH must bring up the network before you get the NSH prompt.
 If the network cable is unplugged, this can mean a significant delay before you see the prompt.

-    5. In this configuration, the network network does not come up automatically after it has been initialized.
-You will need to explicitly bring the network up from the NSH command line:
+    5. In this configuration, the network the network and the Telnet daemon are available by the time that the NSH prompt is presented.

-         nsh> ifup eth0

-    6. Telnet is supported, but the Telnet daemon must be started manually
-       like:

-         nsh> telnetd ipv4

-       Use the argument 'ipv6' to run telnet in the IPv6 address space.
-With the above command, you can create a remote Telnet session via:
+       Telnet defaults to IPv6 so to use it from the host PS, you would have to do:

-         $ telnet 10.0.0.2
+         $ telnet fc00::42

   nsh: